oatlog/oatlog/doc/extended_abstract/main.typ

   }
   ```,
   caption: [
-    What the actual generated code looks like.
+    A part of the generated code for a rewrite rule describing the distributive law.
   ],
-)
+) <example_generated_code>

 = Performance evaluation

-#TODO[omit footnote about using small benchmarks]

-#TODO[explain number of times benchmark is run]

 We are developing oatlog with the help of microbenchmarks comparing it to egglog, shown in
 @benchmark-results.